 If Jane Austen and the history books present one version of the regency, Bridgerton shows a far different one.
 While the series had many surprises for viewers, it’s less clear what’s responsible.
 Does this come from being a 2020 show?
-From Netflix's style?
+From Netflix style?
 From the romance novels source material?
 Let’s consider and also weigh what worked and what didn’t.
+I’m seeking essays on:

 Length will depend on how many submissions arrive.
 They will be in MLA format, secondary sources welcome, scholarly be approachable and fun for fans.
-These will be published in a scholarly colelction--McFarland is interested.
-Abstracts Due May 1, essays due August 1.
+Abstracts still accepted, essays due June 30.

 Please send to firstname.lastname@example.org with a subject of Bridgerton.